 Core Focus

 All courses challenge students to practice the arts of critical thinking and theological writing.
-Through this program, YOU will learn:
+Through this program, YOU will learn to:

-• To analyze and evaluate beliefs, ideas, and concepts
+- Learn, analyze and evaluate Christian beliefs, ideas, and concepts

 Join Today